-- Transactions originate at one site - TM of that site will be the coordinator for that transaction - Transaction operations (interface between TM and user/application) - → { B, R, W, C, A } - → B (Begin): TM does some bookkeeping (record transaction name, originating site, originating application, ...) - → R (Read)/W (Write) these have to do with concurrent access control (Consistency and Isolation) Ch.
-11: - TM asks local/remote DP to read/update after concurrent access controls is granted by local/remote SC that guarantees mutual exclusion in accessing data and serializability (isolation and thus consistency) - → C (Commit) this has to do with reliability (Atomicity and Durability) Ch.
-12: - → TM coordinates all sites involved to make data permanently available - → A (Abort) this has to do with reliability (Atomicity and Durability) Ch.
-12: - ♦ TM coordinates rollback; no effect of transaction is visible to other transactions - We ignore data replication.
+- Transactions originate at one site - TM of that site will be the coordinator for that transaction. - Transaction operations (interface between TM and user/application) - → { B, R, W, C, A } - → B (Begin): TM and DP do some bookkeeping (record transaction name, originating site, originating application, ...) - → R (Read)/W (Write) these have to do with concurrent access control (Consistency and Isolation) Ch.
+11\: - data item stored locally: TM sends request to DP to perform the read/update - otherwise: TM locates site where data item is stored and request to remote DP to read/update after concurrent access controls is granted by remote SC - → C (Commit) this has to do with reliability (Atomicity and Durability) Ch.
+12\: - ★ TM coordinates all sites involved to make data permanently available - → A (Abort) this has to do with reliability (Atomicity and Durability) Ch.
+12\: - ♦ TM coordinates rollback; no effect of transaction is visible to other transactions - We ignore data replication.
 To extend our discussion see Ch.
 13 (we do not cover that chapter)

-^{} Özsu and Valduriez, Principles of Distributed Database Systems (3rd Ed.), 2011
+\ Özsu and Valduriez, Principles of Distributed Database Systems (3rd Ed.), 2011